selendra/selendra-kit/contribute.md

 ## Submitting Changes

 1. Push your changes to your fork on GitHub.
-2. Submit a pull request to the main SelendraSDK repository.
+2. Submit a pull request to the main Selendrakit repository.
 3. Describe your changes in detail in the pull request description.

 ## Code Style